CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 Matrices & Dataframes
 ~~~~~~~~~~~~~~~~~~~~~

-A matrix and a dataframe is a 2-D object.
+A matrix and a dataframe are both 2-D objects.

 Creating a dataframe using data.frame()